 4. HOT Surfaces: Rails, door handles, carts, etc. can pose a burn and/or fall risk,

 a.
-Solution: touch the surface before your Senior to ensure it is not too hot
+Touch the surface before your Senior to ensure it is not too hot

 5. Dehydration; Can come on quickly and may compromise a Senior mentally as well as physically.

-6. Summer Accident Risks: Problems associated with most activities outdoors; be watchful and prevent incidents with: Heat, transportation, water/pools, slick sidewalks/grass, bright sun/vision, skin damage
+6. Summer Accident Risks, avoid incidents when outdoors: Heat, transportation, water/pools, slick sidewalks/grass, bright sun/vision, skin damage

-7. Enjoy the summer; Help keep our seniors safe, cool, hydrated while providing them with opportunities to reminisce, discover new things, and be safe.
+7. Enjoy the summer; Help keep our seniors safe, cool, hydrated while providing them with opportunities to reminisce, discover new things, and enjoy the summer.

 This is by no means an exhaustive or complete approach to safety or recommendations for Seniors and Summer safety.
 And is not intended to advise or suggest activities that might pose a danger or risk to Seniors.
 Check with the Seniors Medical Professional for advisement on summer activities for them.